StanleyChan00/Cybersecurity-Learning-Journey/README.md

 # Current Goals
 - [x] Complete TryHackMe Pre Security course(Finished with 15,800+ words)
 - [ ] Complete TryHackMe Cyber Security 101 course(In progress, now on module 4)
-- [ ] Build a home Active Directory Lab for IT Support practice(Planned)
+- [ ] Build a home Active Directory Lab for IT Support practice(In Progress, now on the last Phase)
 - [ ] Obtain a CompTIA Security+ certification(In progress, now on Module 3)
 - [ ] Obtain a CompTIA CySA+ certification(Pending)